radius-project/docs/docs/content/getting-started/tutorial/_index.md

 A Radius Kubernetes envionment can run in a Kubernetes cluster running on any platform.
 In this tutorial you will be replicating a real time scenario of first deploying the application on to your development environmnet and then porting the same application to the production environment.

-In this step, we will be initializing a radius development environment
+In this step we will be initializing a Radius Kubernetes environment to use for development.

 You can view the current context for kubectl by running
 ```bash